luciangreen/List-Prolog-to-Prolog-Converter/README.md

 Converts List Prolog code to Prolog code.

 List Prolog (LP) Interpreter (available <a href="https://github.com/luciangreen/listprologinterpreter">here</a>) is an interpreter for a different version of Prolog that is in list format, making it easier to generate List Prolog programs.
 The LP interpreter is an algorithm that parses and runs List Prolog code.
-The converter helps List Prolog programs to be converted to Prolog.
+The converter helps convert List Prolog programs to Prolog programs.
 The interpreter and converter are written in SWI-Prolog.

 # Installing